-Capabilities tend to evolve over time to reflect the joint effects of passive learning-bydoing and deliberate firm level investments in learning and making improvements [10].
-They are more likely to develop effectively when purposefully designed mechanisms are established to accumulate, store, integrate and diffuse relevant organizational knowledge acquired through experience [17].
-These integrative mechanisms act as an important locus of firm learning.
+Capabilities tend to evolve over time to reflect the joint effects of passive learning-bydoing and deliberate firm level investments in learning and making improvements [9].
+They are more likely to develop effectively when purposefully designed mechanisms are established to accumulate, store, integrate and diffuse relevant knowledge acquired organizational through experience[14].
+These integrative mechanisms act as an important locus of firm learning [10].
 Thus, while greater RM experience may be a necessary condition for organizations to build RM capability, it may not be sufficient.
 RM capability would also rest upon how effectively the organization is able to capture, share and disseminate the RM knowhow.

-[5], identified the organization risk management capabilities which are shown in the table below;
+[7], [6], identified the organization risk management capabilities which are shown in the table below;

 s/no Risk Management Capabilities

 Α Risk management routine

 1 Partner's experience in managing risk

 2 Partner's understanding of consequences of project risk

 3 Partner's best able to manage risk at least cost

 4 Partner's heterogeneous capabilities

-B Risk management mechanism
+В Risk management mechanism

 1 Maturity of partner's risk identification and classification

 2 Risk analysis mechanism of partner's

 3 Risk response planning of partners

-4 Risk monitoring and control mechanism of partner's

-5 Partners ability to bear risk when its eventuate

-6 Partner's ability to capture, share and disseminate the RM know-how

-С Partner's cooperation history

-1 Partner's transaction frequency